watir/watirbook/about.md

 Wtr-general says Watir project was stared by Chris Morris, Johnatan Kohl, Bret Pettichord and Paul Rogers.

 We also have [wtr-development] mailing list at RubyForge, and it is still there.
 One of the rare things we did not move around.
-We have even managed to make Jira bug tracker send mail to wtr-development when there is a change.
+We have even managed to make Jira bug tracker send mail to wtr-development when any ticket is created or changed.
 I think it makes the developers more aware of the problems people have.

 We had [wtr-core] group at RubyForge for a while, but that is not active any more.